gdv/foundationsCS/docs/2019-project.md

 1. What is the occupation with the highest average amount of money lent (the average must be computed over all lenders with a given occupation)?
 1. Cluster the loans according to the year-month of disburse time.
-1. For each country, compute its overall GDP, by multiplying the per capita GDP with its population.
+1. For each country, compute its overall GNI, by multiplying the per capita GNI with its population.

 #### The following part of the exercise must be done only by groups with three people